1 Year Old Won’t Sleep At Night | Proven Sleep Solutions

 How Sleep Patterns Change at One Year

-At 12 months old, most toddlers need about 11-14 hours of total sleep every 24 hours—usually split between nighttime sleep and daytime naps.
+At 12 months old, most toddlers need about 11-14 hours of sleep in a 24-hour period, including naps.
 However, the structure of these naps shifts from multiple short naps toward fewer but longer ones.

 Here’s how typical sleep changes during this period:

-- Nap reduction: Many children transition from two or three naps per day to one or two longer naps.
+• Nap reduction: Many children transition from two naps per day toward one or two longer naps.

-- Increased night wakings: Despite longer stretches, many toddlers wake up more often due to developmental milestones.
+• Increased night wakings: Despite longer stretches, many toddlers wake more often during phases of rapid development, illness, teething, or separation anxiety.

 These changes can throw off their natural rhythms if not supported by consistent routines.